Kingdom of Western Georgia: Relations with the Byzantine Empire

 Coin representing Theodora Palaeologus, Queen of Western Georgia.

-When the Kingdom of West Georgia was founded, the Byzantine Empire was emerging from half a century of chaos following the conquest of Constantinople by Crusader forces in 1204.
-However, having restored Orthodox power to the territories of the Near East, the Byzantine Empire tried to find an ally in the Georgians.
-When David VI took power, he married a Byzantine princess, a descendant of the House of Palaiologos.
+At the time of the foundation of the Kingdom of Western Georgia, the Byzantine Empire was emerging from half a century of upheaval following the capture of Constantinople by Crusader forces in 1204.
+After restoring Orthodox authority over parts of the Near East, the Byzantine Empire sought to secure allies among the Georgians.
+Following his accession to power, David VI married a Byzantine princess from the Palaiologos dynasty.

-But friendly relations between the two states ended there.
-No matrimonial alliance between western Georgia and Byzantine Empire took place after the death of David VI, while the princes of eastern Georgia continued to ally themselves with Byzantium.
-It was to the empire of Trebizond that the western Georgia turned.
-In the 1280s, Emperor John II took advantage of the Georgian division to withdraw from the suzerainty of his northern neighbour and sought direct alliance wire-Byzantine Empire, which he visited in 1282.
-To re-establish his domination, David VI invaded the empire in April 1282 and captured many provinces before laying siege to the capital itself.
-The Georgian troops were defeated, but the Georgians succeeded in annexing the eastern part of the empire.
+Friendly relations between the two states, however, went no further.
+After the death of David VI, no additional dynastic alliances were concluded between Kutaisi and Constantinople, while the princes of Eastern Georgia continued to cultivate ties with Byzantium.
+Instead, the government in Kutaisi turned toward the Empire of Trebizond.
+In the 1280s, Emperor John II of Trebizond took advantage of the Georgian division to free himself from the suzerainty of his northern neighbor and sought a direct alliance with Constantinople, which he visited in 1282.
+In an effort to reassert his authority, David VI invaded the empire in April 1282, occupying numerous provinces and laying siege to the capital itself.
+Although the Georgian forces were ultimately defeated, Kutaisi succeeded in annexing the eastern part of the empire.

-In 1284, western Georgia financed and supported a coup d'état by a certain Theodora, daughter of Manuel I of Trebizond and possible niece of David VI.
-She became empress for a few months, before losing the civil war and going into exile in Georgia.
-According to historian Michael Kuršankis, the coup was organised to install a pro-Georgian, anti-Mongol government, a movement supported by a certain section of the local nobility.
-Relations between the two states ended shortly afterwards and Trebizond continued to ally itself with the eastern Georgian kingdom.
+In 1284, Western Georgia financed and supported a coup d’état led by Theodora, daughter of Manuel I of Trebizond and possibly a niece of David VI.
+She became empress for several months before losing the ensuing civil war and taking refuge in Georgia.
+According to the historian Michael Kuršankis, the coup was intended to establish a pro-Georgian and anti-Mongol government, a project supported by part of the local nobility.
+Relations between the two states soon collapsed, and Trebizond thereafter continued to align itself with the Georgian kingdom based in Tbilisi.
+(Note: The relationship between Georgia and Trebizond remained very friendly until the final days of the empire.
+John IV, the penultimate emperor, had married a daughter of Alexander I of Georgia.)